lino-framework/lino/docs/dev/settings.rst

   .. attribute:: hidden_languages

     A string of django codes of languages that should be hidden.

-    Lino Welfare uses this because the demo database has 4 languages, but `nl` is currently hidden bu default.
+    :ref:`welfare` uses this because the demo database has 4 languages, but `nl` is currently hidden bu default.

-  .. attribute:: migration_module
+  .. attribute:: migration_class

-    If you maintain a data migration module for your application, specify its name here.
+    If you maintain a data migrator module for your application, specify its name here.

-    See :ref:`datamig`.
+    See :ref:`datamig` and/or :func:`north.dpy.install_migrations`.